 Yes, the Texas Legislature enacted two major pieces of abortion legislation in 2021.
 One of these, House Bill 1280, is what many refer to as an abortion "trigger law."
-According to the Texas Attorney General's advisory letter, it will go into effect on August 25th, 2022.
+According to the Texas Attorney General's advisory letter, it became effective on August 25th, 2022.

 It is called a trigger law because its provisions only take effect if certain events occur.
 Section 3 of the bill states that its provisions take effect only if the U.S. Supreme Court issues a judgment allowing states to prohibit abortions.